depado/quokka/README.md

 The sub variables can be accessed in your templates with the form `.parent_sub`.
 In this case, `.slack_channel` and `.slack_webhook`.

-## Standard `.projectmpl.yml` files
+## Standard `.quokka.yml` files

-If you place a `.projectmpl.yml` file in a sub-directory of your template, this file will apply recursively to all the elements inside that directory and its own sub-directories, meaning that you can override some variables, add new ones, modify the delimiters, or completely ignore an entire directory.
+If you place a `.quokka.yml` file in a sub-directory of your template, this file will apply recursively to all the elements inside that directory and its own sub-directories, meaning that you can override some variables, add new ones, modify the delimiters, or completely ignore an entire directory.

-For example you can completely ignore a director:
+For example you can completely ignore a directory:

 ```
 └──── change